mainakm7/RNAseq_pipeline/README.md

 # RNA-seq Pipeline for HPC
 This repository contains a comprehensive RNA-seq analysis pipeline, designed to be executed on a High-Performance Computing (HPC) environment using SLURM for job scheduling.
 The pipeline processes RNA-seq data from raw reads to downstream analysis, including alternative splicing analysis using RMATS.
-Additionally, a Nextflow pipeline is provided to streamline the entire workflow.

 ## Features
 Download RNA-seq data from SRA